Sheep-y/BattleTech_Turbine/README.md

 # Compatibility

-Turbine is NOT expected to work with any mod that also speed up resource loading, such as WhySoSlow.
+Turbine is not expected to work with mods that also speed up *resource* loading, such as WhySoSlow.

 It should otherwise work with all mods, including those that add new files for the game to load.

 If it doesn't work for you, you can try to use the debug version which will generate a very detailed log, then creates a new issue and attach it.
-It will run VERY slow however because of the logging.
+It may run VERY slow however because of the massive logging.

 # How It Works